kiranbakale/AMI-Readme/docs/environment_configure.md

 ##### Configure Authentication (GCP)

-Finally the last thing to configure is authentication.
-This is required so Ansible can access GCP to build its dynamic inventory.
+Finally, the last thing to configure is authentication.
+This is required to allow Ansible to access GCP to build its dynamic inventory.

 Ansible provides several ways to authenticate with [GCP](https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html#credentials), you can select any method that is desired.

-All of the methods given involve the Service Account file you generated previously.
+All the methods given involve the Service Account file you generated previously.
 We've found the authentication methods that work best with the Toolkit in terms of ease of use are as follows:

 - `GCP_SERVICE_ACCOUNT_FILE` environment variable - Particularly useful with CI pipelines, the variable should be set to the local path of the Service Account file.
   - Note that the `GCP_AUTH_KIND` variable also needs to be set to `serviceaccount` for this authentication method.